Inworld Realtime API

 By default, you can run up to 20 concurrent conversations, with up to 1,000 requests per second shared across them.
 Need more?
 Contact our team to discuss higher limits for your use case.

-The Realtime API gives you access to all hundreds of models from leading providers, such as OpenAI, Anthropic, Google, Mistral, xAI, and more.
+The Realtime API gives you access to hundreds of models from leading providers, such as OpenAI, Anthropic, Google, Mistral, xAI, and more.
 You can pick the best model for your application without being locked into a single provider.

 WebSocket is currently publicly available, with WebRTC and SIP support in early access.
 Please reach out to our team if you’d like access.